-Cal Dining is committed to helping our customers meet their dietary needs.
-Whether you have food allergies, gluten intolerance, dietary restrictions from religious practices, follow a vegan/vegetarian diet, or simply need assistance with your food selections, Cal Dining is here to help you make safe and delicious choices.
+Berkeley Dining is committed to helping our customers meet their dietary needs.
+Whether you have food allergies, gluten intolerance, dietary restrictions from religious practices, follow a vegan/vegetarian diet, or simply need assistance with your food selections, Berkeley Dining is here to help you make safe and delicious choices.

-Students with specific questions can schedule an one-on-one meeting with our Registered Dietitian to discuss your dietary needs.
-Please email dietitian@berkeley.edu to make an appointment.
+Students with specific questions can schedule a one-on-one meeting with our Registered Dietitian to discuss your dietary needs.
+Please email dietitian@berkeley.edu to make an appointment, or book a slot at her virtual weekly Meet the Dietitian event on Tuesdays from 11 a.m. to 12 p.m.

 Food Allergies